MCP Toolbox for Databases

 > changes until the first stable release (v1.0).

-MCP Toolbox for Databases is an open source MCP server for databases It was
+MCP Toolbox for Databases is an open source MCP server for databases.
+It enables

 such as connection pooling, authentication, and more.